 Steps to print codes from Huffman Tree:

 Traverse the tree formed starting from the root.
 Maintain an auxiliary array.
 While moving to the left child, write 0 to the array.
 While moving to the right child, write 1 to the array.
 Print the array when a leaf node is encountered.

 character code-word f 0 c 100 d 101 a 1100 b 1101 e 111

 f: 0 c: 100 d: 101 a: 1100 b: 1101 e: 111

 Time complexity: O(nlogn) where n is the number of unique characters.
-If there are n nodes, extractMin() is called 2*(n – 1) times. extractMin() takes O(logn) time as it calles minHeapify().
-So, overall complexity is O(nlogn).
+If there are n nodes, extractMin() is called 2*(n – 1) times. extractMin() takes O(logn) time as it calls minHeapify().
+So, the overall complexity is O(nlogn).